Seoul government’s allegiance to U.S.-Japan anti-communist alliance in doubt

 “The committee deems anything that is critical or questioning of the Moon government, much of it on social media, including YouTube videos and comments, as ‘fake news,’ ” Tara O noted.
 “The committee’s chair Park Kwang-On even personally delivered to Google Korea on October 15, 2018 a list of 104 YouTube cases for content to be removed.
 When Google did not comply because they did not violate Google policy, Park summoned Google Korea head John Lee to the National Assembly for tax evasion.”

-Meanwhile, multiple photos of South Korea’s first lady with U.S. President Donald Trump during the recent G20 summit showed her wearing a light blue butterfly brooch that is a symbol adopted by anti-THAAD, anti-U.S. groups in South Korea.
+Meanwhile, multiple photos of South Korea’s first lady with U.S. President Donald Trump during the recent G20 summit showed her wearing a light blue butterfly brooch that is widely known in South Korea as a symbol adopted by anti-THAAD, anti-U.S. groups.

 First Lady Kim Jung-Sook also wore the light blue butterfly pin on June 28 in Japan at the G-20 meeting during the group photo session and the dinner banquet, according to another recent report by East Asia Research Center.